Introduction to TODOseq

 What is TODOseq?

-TODOseq ("to-do-seek") is a lightweight, keyword-based task management plugin for Obsidian that brings the power of Logseq-style task tracking to your knowledge base.
+TODOseq ("to-do-seek") is a lightweight, keyword-based task management plugin for Obsidian that brings Org-mode and Logseq-style task tracking to your knowledge base.
 Unlike traditional checkbox-based task managers, TODOseq uses simple state keywords to define and manage tasks throughout your vault.

 Task Management Philosophy

-TODOseq is inspired by the task management approaches used in Logseq and orgmode where tasks are captured in context with the notes and journals they relate to.
-This allows for a more natural and flexible workflow, where tasks can be easily created, updated, and tracked without disrupting your note-taking process.
+TODOseq draws inspiration from the task management approaches in Logseq and orgmode, where tasks are captured in context with the notes and journals they relate to.
+This allows for a more natural workflow where tasks can be created, updated, and tracked without disrupting your note-taking process.

 TODOseq scans your vault for lines that begin with specific keywords, extracts them, and presents them in a dedicated Task List panel within Obsidian.
-This approach allows you to maintain your existing note structure while gaining powerful task management capabilities.
+This approach lets you maintain your existing note structure while gaining powerful task management capabilities.

 TODO Write documentation